 Handheld microphones are perfect for live performances like speeches, interviews, singing, and many more.
 Most handheld mics are dynamic microphones because they need to be durable and offer a directional pickup system (front sound pickup).
-The price range of these mics is from 30$ to $300 or even more.
+The price range of these handheld mics is from 30$ to $300 or even more.
 A perfect example of a handheld mic is the Shure PGA48-XLR Cardioid Dynamic Vocal Microphone, which costs around $49.99.

 3) Desktop Computer Microphones

 If you are engaged in podcasting, you might have been using a desktop computer microphone.
 This type of microphone is best for podcasting and voice recording.
-The price range of this type of microphone is from $5 to $75.
+The price range of this type of desktop or USB microphone is from $5 to $75.
 This mic may come with a USB connection along with a 3.5mm mic-in jack.
 An example of the desktop computer microphones is the USB Microphone MAONO AU-902 Cardioid Condenser Mic, for example, is around $62.99 and is perfect for podcasting.

-4) Hands-free Microphones for Use Onstage
+4) Lavalier Microphones for Use Onstage

 You will also find hands-free microphones that are perfect for use on stage.
-This microphone type comes in the forms of headsets, lavalier, and ear-sets microphones, and the price range of these mics is from $70 to $500 or even more.
+This microphone type comes in the forms of headsets, lavalier, and ear-sets microphones, and the price range of the lav mics is from $70 to $500 or even more.
 An example of a lavalier mic is the PowerDeWise Grade Lavalier Lapel which is around $39.99.
 Another excellent example of a lavalier mic is Sony ECM44B, which costs $220.
 On the other hand, a perfect example of a headset microphone is the AKG C520, which costs around $160.

 5) Studio Microphones